- Safety first.

 Actual surplus military vehicles (from any country) are strongly encouraged, not just because they are military, but as they are more rugged and more reliable and capable off road than anything else.
 Shiny paint and chrome accessories are discouraged for obvious reasons.

 Military trucks are well-maintained.
 You may not have large areas of exposed rust, or missing coponents at the start of the event; damage during the event is acceptable as long as not dangerous.
 You may not cover components with duct tape or otherwise make obviously temporary modifications.

 If you bring your daily driver, you may not be annoyed it gets dents from BBs or Nerf rockets.
 You may wish to protect any exposed and fragile components like the grille, but should otherwise be prepared to accept dirt or damage that may occur from enemy fire, cargo handling, troop hauling or accidents while driving.

-All vehicles must carry a fire extinguisher, a first aid kit, and flags to indicate when killed, the issued smoke cannisters, as well as the kill card book.
+All vehicles must carry a fire extinguisher, a first aid kit, a red flag and smoke can to indicate when killed, the issued smoke cannisters, as well as the kill card book.
 This includes ATVs and motorcycles, so be sure to provide sufficient space for this equipment.
 Tools and spares to repair the vehicle, or help get it un-stuck are strongly recommended.

 Your chain of command may impose additional constraints.